Server data from the Official MCP Registry

 |---|---|

-If the terminal is locked by the user, ssh-run, ssh-session-send, and ssh-session-control return a blocked response instead of forcing input into the PTY.
+When the terminal is not available for agent input, tools such as ssh-run, ssh-session-send, and ssh-session-control return a blocked response instead of forcing input into the PTY.

 | Tool | Purpose |